The 4 C’s + 1: Determining Diamond Quality

 These certificates show that the diamonds have gone through professional inspection and that you can trust the grade assigned to it.
 They are very helpful in determining the value of the diamond.

 When looking at the certificate, there are four main players in the market: GIA, EGL (US and International), IGI, and AGS.
 Each has its own opinion on a diamond’s grade but it is the consensus in the diamond community that GIA is king and its grading is law.
+If you want to read more on certificates check out our comprehensive guide to certificates.

 So those are the 4 C’s: Carat, Cut, Color, Clarity, and the secret 5th C Certification.
 Now that we have reviewed the 4 C’s that determine diamond quality, hopefully you have a better understanding of what makes a diamond valuable.
 The process is clearly quite intricate but that is what makes diamonds so special.
 Although knowing these facts will not make you an expert, at least now you know the science behind what makes a diamond glisten and what makes it valuable.
 So whether or not you agree with Confucius, at least now you know what makes a diamond flawed or perfect!